OpenAF/openaf-opacks/oafproc/docs/USAGE.md

 | linesvisualsepre | String | Regular expression representing the separator between columns when linesvisual=true (defaults to ' \\s+') |
 | linesvisualheadsep | Boolean | If true will try to process the second line as header separator aiding on column position determination (if linesvisualsepre is not defined it will default to '\\s+') |

+> Supports parallel=true if linesjoin=false or not defined

 ---

 ### 🧾 LS input options